 Why Trust The Spruce?

-For this story, we interviewed two experts, Leslie Saul, owner and principal at Leslie Saul & Associates and Preston Gilmore, Lumens Expert at GoodBulb.
-We asked them for advice on choosing the right lighting for your kitchen—from the kinds of lighting you'll need to how to place it.
+For this story, we interviewed several experts, Leslie Saul, owner and principal designer at Leslie Saul & Associates and Preston Gilmore, Lumens Expert at GoodBulb.
+We also reached out to Bryan Johnson, CEO of Shades of Light.
+Each expert offered expertise from their field on choosing the right lighting for your kitchen, including the kinds of lighting you may need and how to install them.